maflcko/b-c-gui-translations-review/reviews/el.md

         <translation>Ctrl+Ι </translation>

 YES
-The translation uses the Greek capital letter iota (Ι) instead of the Latin capital letter I. This can cause issues since the shortcut key 'Ctrl+I' expects the Latin 'I'.
-Additionally, there is a trailing non-breaking space after 'Ι', which is unnecessary and could cause formatting problems.
+The English letter "I" in "Ctrl+I" refers to the shortcut key, which should remain as "I" (Latin script) instead of being replaced by the Greek capital iota "Ι".
+The usage of the Greek "Ι" may cause the shortcut not to work as intended.

 Correct translation:
 Ctrl+I